-Hyaluronic Acid Is the Easiest Way to Transform Your Skin Instantly
+Hyaluronic Acid Is the Easiest Way to Transform Dry Skin Instantly

 What Is Hyaluronic Acid?

 You can easily replenish your natural reserves and fortify what you've got.
 "It's all about a basic skin-care regimen, since robust hyaluronic acid production is a reflection of healthy skin," says Joshua Zeichner, M.D., the director of cosmetic and clinical research in dermatology at Mount Sinai Hospital in NYC.
 That means using sunscreen and antioxidants.
-(But sunscreen may not be enough to protect your skin.)
+(Note: Sunscreen alone may not be enough to protect your skin.)

 Another thing you can apply: a retinoid.
 A prescription vitamin A cream "not only reverses sun damage, clears pores, and speeds collagen growth but also stimulates hyaluronic acid synthesis," says David E. Bank, M.D., director of the Center for Dermatology, Cosmetic and Laser Surgery in Mount Kisco, New York.